esphome/esphome-docs/esphomeyaml/custom/custom_component.rst

     };

 In many cases however components should communicate with other appliances using the network.
-That's why there is :cpp:class:`mqtt:CustomMQTTDevice`.
+That's why there is :cpp:class:`mqtt::CustomMQTTDevice`.
 It is a helper class to create custom components that communicate using MQTT.

 .. code-block:: cpp